FichteFoll/InsertDate/README.md

   // ... and many more

-// Prompt for user input ("format" arg would behave as default text)
+// Prompt for user input ("format" behaves as default text)
+// and output timezone, if none provided,
-// and insert the datetime using that format string
-  { "keys": ["alt+f5"],
+// and then insert the datetime with these parameters { "keys": ["alt+f5"],
-    "command": "insert_date",
+    "command": "insert_date_prompt" },
-    "args": {"prompt": true} },

 // Show the panel with pre-defined options from settings { "keys": ["f5"],
-    "command": "insert_date",
+    "command": "insert_date_panel" }
-    "args": {"prompt": true} }
 ]

 ```

+### Settings ###

+Settings can be accessed using the menu (*Preferences > Package Settings >
+InsertDate > Settings - User/Default*) or the command palette ("Preferences:
+InsertDate Settings - User/Default").

+You can also view the default settings [here][settings].

 ### Format Examples

-Here are some examples on how the values are interpreted.

 For the accepted formatting syntax, see <http://strfti.me/> for an introduction
 and [`datetime.strftime()` behavior][strftime] for all details.

-For the exact accepted
+Note that the
+introduction uses a different library and thus *may yield different results*.

+Here are some examples on how the values are interpreted:

 | Format string              | Parameters                         | Resulting string                     |
 | :------------------------- | :--------------------------------- | :----------------------------------- |